OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/!-Introduction-to-OSINT-Web-Resources.md

 # **Recently Added Resources**

 When new resources are added, they will be listed and dated here.
 All dates are listed in *DD/MM/YYYY* format.
-View the full change log above.

 - **Organized Crime and Illicit Trade**
   - **Drug Trade**